abdulwaheed76/practices/README.md

 ## Code reviews

 #### General
 1. Use of any library or framework without written approval in non-PR-1 PRs.
+Managers should also create and publish a list off approved libs, framework for PR-2/3.
 1. Use of any library or framework or tool that creates/writes code for you.
 For example, but not limited to, create-react-app from create-react-app.dev website
 1. Repeating a mistake (small or large) that was previously corrected by a lead/manager/reviewer (penalty is half of default penalty in this case)
 1. Not being able to create a stable PR at least one and half hour before end of signoff time.